Thinkful-Ed/js-dev-final-capstone-starter-whack-a-mole/README.md

 #### 1. Add a title to the game surrounded in `h1` tags.

 You need to name your game.
 The default is `whack-a-mole` but you can choose another name depending on the theme that you want to set for the game.
 Some variations could be `whack-a-virus`, `catch-a-cat`, etc. Surround your title in h1 tags.
-For the test to pass you need to assign title to the h1 id.
+Besides naming your game, you will also need to assign an `id` attribute to the `h1` tag and set the `id` attribute's value to a string of `"title"` for the test to pass.
+It should look something like this:

 ```html
 <h1 id="title"> My game!! </h1>